forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Sort by width, then find the longest increasing subsequence (Problem 300) of height.

+**363. Max Sum of Rectangle No Larger Than K**

+1\.
+Let an array of sums represent the sum of subarrays of rows, so the question is simplified to 1-dimension.
+2\.
+Use the "prefix sum" technique.
+For each current sum so far, find a previous sum that satisfies the requirement.

 **368. Largest Divisible Subset**: Given a set of distinct positive integers, find the largest subset such that every pair (Si, Sj) of elements in this subset satisfies: Si % Sj = 0 or Sj % Si = 0.

 Sort the array first and find the pattern.